brunodifranco/project-rossmann-sales/README.md

 <p align="justify"> Below there are displayed two tables with brief financial results given by the LGBM model, as the complete financial results will be explained in the next <a href="https://github.com/brunodifranco/project-rossmann-sales#7-model-deployment"> section </a>. </p>

-<p align="justify"> A couple interesting metrics to evaluate the financial performance for this solution (<b>LGBM Model</b>) is the MAE and MAPE.
+<p align="justify"> A couple interesting metrics to evaluate the financial performance of this solution (<b>LGBM Model</b>) is the MAE and MAPE.
 Below there's a table with a few stores metrics: </p>
 <div align="center">

 | **Store** | **Predictions (€)** | **Worst Scenario (€)** | **Best Scenario (€)** | **MAE (€)** | **MAPE** |